justinwon777/HumanCompanions/README.md

 - Once they join you, you can access their inventory with right click.
 - They have names, but you can rename them with tags.
 - Shift+right click to toggle "sit", making them stay in place and not do anything.
 - Give them armor and weapons and they will automatically equip the best one in their inventory.
 They can only use the weapon they spawn with.
-Archer and arbalist do not need arrows.
+Archers and arbalists do not need arrows.
 - They will follow you around the same way a wolf does.
 They will attack mobs that hurt you or you hurt, except creepers.
 They will give a warning if a creeper is nearby and run away.
 - Put food in their inventory and they will eat to heal themselves.
 - Toggle "Hunt" and "Alert" modes in their inventory to control their behavior.